-The two circular mouldings in the lower portion of the console are designed for relocating the cigarette lighter and the rear wash-wipe switch.
-These recesses will also take a standard DIN socket and the popular MUD Marine 12v socket which are ideal for a more secure power source than the easily dislodged cigarette lighter style socket.
+The two circular mouldings in the lower portion of the console are designed for relocating the factory fit cigarette lighter and the rear wash-wipe switch.
+These recesses will also accept the popular aftermarket marine style 12v and USB sockets.

-The large recessed mouldings in the console have been designed to accept three 52mm/2in auxiliary gauges in a row.
-The dimensions of the upper recessed moulding has been designed to provide room to accept up to seven of the popular Carling Technologies Switches (pictured).
+The large recessed mouldings in the console will accept three 52mm/2in auxiliary gauges in a row.
+The dimensions of the upper recessed moulding will accept up to seven of the popular Carling Technologies Switches (pictured).
 Carling switches are the type of switch used by ARB.